 Political ecology of forest resource management: the missing link.

 A project financed by VLIR-UOS, in collaboration with the University of Kisangani, and the University of Bukavu, in the DRC.
-Together with Catherine Windey (UAntwerp), Papy Bambu (Kisangani) and Espoir Bisamwa (Bukavu)
+Together with Fergus Simpson (UAntwerp), Papy Bambu (Kisangani) and Espoir Bisamwa (Bukavu)

 In a context of increasing deforestation and forest reform policies in the Democratic Republic of Congo, this project aims to understand the political and socio-economic aspects of forest resource use and deforestation.
 Through this political ecology approach, an increased collaboration will be established between three academic institutions (UNIKIS, ISDR-Bukavu and IOB) and two civil society organizations (Tropenbos DRC and Africapacity).
 This project is part of a research-action approach aimed at strengthening the voices and participation of local and indigenous people in these forest reform processes, and to contribute to better environmental and social justice.